 The fuses for the 12-volt electrical system are located for easy access.
-Fuses for the chassis circuits are located on a panel under the dash beside the steering column as well as on the exterior side of the firewall.
+Fuses for the chassis circuits are located on a panel under the dash beside the steering column as well as on the exterior side of the firewall on gas units, and in the front driver side trunk compartment on diesel units.

-Note: If a fuse, circuit breaker or fusible link replacement is necessary, replace with one of the same amperage.
-Most circuit breakers can be reset.
+Note: If a fuse, circuit breaker, or fusible link replacement is necessary, replace with one of the same amperage.
+All firewall circuit breakers can be reset.